openpnp/openpnp/Panelization.md

 In the panel image above, notice that in the X direction the boards are spaced line-to-line.
 That is, the right edge of the 0,0 board is butted directly against the left edge of the 1,0 board.
 This is an X spacing of 0.
 In the Y direction, there is a small gap because this design uses castellated vias.
 The Y spacing in this case is 1 mm.

+## Coordinate Systems
+There are two coordinate systems to keep mind when panelizing a board.
+You can think of these as global coordinates and PCB coordinates.
+This is not a big shift from what is done today.
+Normally in OpenPNP, you specify each PCB location in global coordinates, and then you specify each part on the PCB in PCB coordinates.
+Part coordinates are relative to the PCB XY location.

+Panelization builds on that.
+Each of the PCB created by panelizing has a new global coordinate, the the parts for each PCB are located identically.
+That is C1 and PCB 0, 0 is in the same place as C1 on PCB 3,2.

+Where it can get confusing is that panel fiducials are specified relative to the PCB 0,0 lower-left location.

 ## Setting the Design Origin

-The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin--**NOT THE LOWER LEFT OF THE PCB**.
+The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin--**which is NOT NECESSARILY THE LOWER LEFT OF THE panel**.
 This means the lower left panel fiducial will have a negative Y. We'll enter that information below.
 This has important implications for your PCB export. **You need to export your PCB such that the lower-left corner of the lower-left PCB is 0,0.** If your design has rails, then some of the those rails (and rail fiducials) will have negative values.

+## Panelizing the Design
 To panelize a design, create a job as you normally would, specifying the expected width and height.
 With the board selected, you'll see the panelize icon become active.

 ![](https://cloud.githubusercontent.com/assets/24760857/24589463/76e48fa8-178f-11e7-9668-61875589a153.png)